rohitsanj/rohitsanj.github.io/_posts/2020-09-15-unit-testing-jupyter-notebooks.md

 ---

 Jupyter Notebooks have been around for quite some time now and are being used extensively in the data science domain - mainly for experimentation and visualization.
-However, in the recent times, notebooks have been making headway into production pipelines.
+However, in the recent times, notebooks have been making headway into production environments.

 Some companies like Netflix have readily adopted notebooks in their production pipelines using tools like papermill and nteract.
 Read more about that [here][netflix-blog].
 With this, it becomes extremely important to have reliable and maintainable notebooks.